 “If someone turns with his spiritual world toward the spiritual world of another person,” she reflected, “he encounters an awesome and inspiring mystery ….
 He comes into contact with the true image of God in man, with the very icon of God incarnate in the world, with a reflection of the mystery of God’s incarnation and divine manhood.
 And he needs to accept this awesome revelation of God unconditionally, to venerate the image of God in his brother.
 Only when he senses, perceives and understands it will yet another mystery be revealed to him — one that will demand his most dedicated efforts ….
 He will perceive that the divine image is veiled, distorted and disfigured by the power of evil ….
 And he will want to engage in battle with the devil for the sake of the divine image.”

 Metropolitan Anthony Bloom, who later became Russian Orthodox bishop in London, was then a layman in Paris where he was studying to become a physician.
-He recalls a story about Mother Maria her from this period that he heard from a friend:
+He recalls a story about Mother Maria as she was in this period that he heard from a friend:

 [S]he went to the steel foundry in Creusot, where a large number of Russian [refugees] were working.
 She came there and announced that she was preparing to give a series of lectures on Dostoevsky.
 She was met with general howling: “We do not need Dostoevsky.
 We need linen ironed, we need our rooms cleaned, we need our clothes mended — and you bring us Dostoevsky!”
 And she answered: “Fine, if that is needed, let us leave Dostoevsky alone.”
 And for several days she cleaned rooms, sewed, mended, ironed, cleaned.
 When she had finished doing all that, they asked her to talk about Dostoevsky.
 This made a big impression on me, because she did not say: “I did not come here to iron for you or clean your rooms.
 Can you not do that yourselves?”
 She responded immediately and in this way she won the hearts and minds of the people.